pasciaks/lostwords-org-library/README.md

 let lwl = require("@pasciaks/lostwords-org-library");

 //--------------------------------------------------------------------
-// Possible use local variables to hold configured settings
+// Use local variables to hold configured settings
 //--------------------------------------------------------------------

 // Number of rows and columns to build puzzle grid, for example 8 let g_squarePuzzleSize = 8;

-// Number of bends in the words while hiding
+// Number of bends in the words for hiding them.

 // For example 0 (straight line hides)
 // For example 2 (max of 2 bends)
 // For example 999 (only 90 degree bends)